Emojis are the pineapple on pizza for marketers.

 Things to check before using emojis in email

-When it comes to emojis in subject lines, there’s really only two things you should definitely check.
+When it comes to emojis in subject lines, there are really only two things you should definitely check.

-Like with any other email campaigns, you have to A/B test your subject line.
+Like with any other email campaign, you have to A/B test your subject line.
 You need to do this to make sure your audience is responding the way you need it too.
 There really isn’t much else to say about this: test the emoji subject lines on a small sample of your email list and compare the results to a control group.
-You can do this for free by launching a small email drip campaign with Snov.io’s email sequences tool and check the open and click rates in real time.
+You can do this for free by launching a small email drip campaign with Snov.io’s email sequences tool and checking the open and click rates in real-time.